Yash95Garg/Techwondoe-Assignment/README.md

 |---requirements.txt
 ```

-company tech will contain settings of project and tech includes the django app.
+Company tech will contain settings of project and tech includes the django app.
 --Models.py will contain the schema
 --urls.py of companytech will contain urls mapped with urls of tech.
 --views.py contains all the API function which are further mapped with urls.py with some routing.